-As a surgeon who specializes in the treatment of veins and arteries, many patients will reach me having had a series of leg ulcers which have taken long times to heal and have required them to wear uncomfortable and hard to wear compression stockings in the hopes of healing one after another ulcer.
+As vascular surgeons who specialize in the treatment of veins and arteries, many patients will reach us having had a series of leg ulcers which have taken long times to heal and have required them to wear uncomfortable and hard to wear compression stockings in the hopes of healing one after another ulcer.

-New onset of swelling of a single leg has traditionally been labeled lymphedema.
+The new onset of swelling of a single leg has traditionally been labeled lymphedema.
 Ultrasound fails to adequately see the iliac veins or inferior vena cava in all but the thinnest of patients.
-Again, for lymphedema the best long term treatment was compression therapy.
+Again, for lymphedema, the best long-term treatment was compression therapy.
 In fact, many patients have compression of the iliac vein between the overlying artery and the lumbar spine.
-This condition, known as May Thurner syndrome, is more common on the left side and may be the underlying reason why DVT is more common in the left leg.
+This condition, known as May Thurner syndrome, is more common on the left side and maybe the underlying reason why DVT is more common in the left leg.
 May Thurner can occur in the right leg as well.

 Our experience in treating deep vein stenoses approaches 100 patients over the last two years.
-Though follow up is short, significant clinical improvement has been achieved in a large majority of patients, some of whom had had leg swelling for over twenty years.
-Complications have been low, similar to published results above.
+Though follow-up is short, significant clinical improvement has been achieved in a large majority of patients, some of whom had had leg swelling for over twenty years.
+Complications have been low, similar to the published results above.
 A typical postphlebitic case is shown.